TheWerou/ASP.NET---101/Setup/README.md

 ```

 ### CORS configuration
+If you don’t have a frontend, you don’t need to configure this.
 Similar to the logging configuration, we retrieve CORS settings from `appsettings.json` and apply the following configuration.
 Start by updating `BasicConfig.cs`:

 ``` C#
 public static WebApplicationBuilder BasicConfiguration(this WebApplicationBuilder builder)